ericabelson/author-affiliations/README.md

 # Author Affiliations Extractor

-When submitting NSF grants, applicants must list all co-authors from the current year and the four prior years.
+When submitting NSF grants, applicants must list all co-authors from the previous five years.
 Export your works from ORCID as a BibTeX file named `works.bib`, then run this script to gather each paper's authors and their affiliations.

 ## What it does